Johnston Atoll: Sand Island seaplane base

 In 1935, personnel from the US Navy's Patrol Wing Two carried out some minor construction to develop the atoll for seaplane operation.
 In 1936, the Navy began the first of many changes to enlarge the atoll's land area.
 They erected some buildings and a boat landing on Sand Island and blasted coral to clear a 3600 ft seaplane landing.
-Several seaplanes made flights from Hawaii to Johnston, such as that of a squadron of six aircraft in November, 1935.
+Several seaplanes made flights from Hawaii to Johnston, such as that of a squadron of six aircraft in November 1935.

-In November 1939, further work was commenced on Sand Island by civilian contractors to allow the operation of one squadron of patrol planes with tender support.
-Part of the lagoon was dredged and the excavated material was used to make a parking area connected by a 2000 ft causeway to Sand Island.
+In November 1939, civilian contractors commenced further work on Sand Island to allow the operation of one squadron of patrol planes with tender support.
+Part of the lagoon was dredged, and the excavated material was used to make a parking area connected by a 2000 ft causeway to Sand Island.
 Three seaplane landings were cleared, one 11000 ft by 1000 ft and two cross-landings each 7000 ft by 800 ft and dredged to a depth of 8 ft.
-Sand Island had barracks built for 400 men, a mess hall, underground hospital, radio station, water tanks and a 100 ft steel control tower.
+Sand Island had barracks built for 400 men, a mess hall, an underground hospital, a radio station, water tanks, and a 100 ft steel control tower.
 In December 1943 an additional 10 acre of parking was added to the seaplane base.

 On May 26, 1942, a United States Navy Consolidated PBY-5 Catalina wrecked at Johnston Atoll.
-The Catalina pilot made a normal power landing and immediately applied throttle for take-off.
-At a speed of about fifty knots the plane swerved to the left and then continued into a violent waterloop.
-The hull of the plane was broken open and the Catalina sank immediately.
+The Catalina pilot made a normal power landing and immediately applied the throttle for take-off.
+At about 50 knots, the plane swerved to the left and continued into a violent waterloop.
+The plane's hull was broken open, and the Catalina sank immediately.

-After the war on March 27, 1949, a PBY-6A Catalina had to make a forced landing during flight from Kwajalein to Johnston Island.
-The plane was damaged beyond repair and the crew of 11 was rescued nine hours later by a Navy ship which sank the plane by gunfire.
+After the war, on March 27, 1949, a PBY-6A Catalina had to make a forced landing during a flight from Kwajalein to Johnston Island.
+The plane was damaged beyond repair, and the crew of 11 was rescued nine hours later by a Navy ship, which sank the plane using gunfire.

-During 1958, a proposed support agreement for Navy Seaplane operations at Johnston Island was under discussion though it was never completed because a requirement for the operation failed to materialize.
+In 1958, a proposed support agreement for Navy Seaplane operations at Johnston Island was under discussion, though it was never completed because a requirement for the operation failed to materialize.